"Data competency is crucial for KWS"

 As vice president of M&A / Head of Transactions, one of Dr. Alexander Wiegelmann's responsibilities at KWS SAAT SE is engaging with startups - from promoting collaborations through to proposing and commencing acquisitions.

 By what criteria does KWS SAAT select which startups they would like to partner with?
 What are the dos and don'ts when it comes to these types of collaborations?
-We took the opportunity to discuss these points with Dr. Alexander Wiegelmann in the run-up to the Pioneering AgTech in Berlin, which is jointly organised by SmartHectar Innovation and Farm & Food 4.0.
+We took the opportunity to discuss these points with Dr. Alexander Wiegelmann in the run-up to Farm & Food 4.0, which will be taking place in January 2019 in Berlin.

 What role does data competency play in your company's choices when it comes to potential candidates for takeover or collaboration?